 First appearing in 2011, the term "Industry 4.0" is relatively recent.
 In fact, it evokes a 4th industrial revolution.
 In this regard, here is an overview of the revolutions that took place over the course of history:

-The third one, finally, is characterized by the automation of production, thanks to electronics and information technology (IT).
+- The third one, finally, is characterized by the automation of mass production, thanks to electronics and information technology (IT).

 So, how can a company be worthy of the Industry 4.0 title?
-Well, it must be able to make the connection between the different objects that make up its value chain, and its stakeholders to monitor its evolution in real time.
+It must be able to make the connection between the different objects from it's value chain and stakeholders to monitor its evolution in real time.